osuagwu/laradmin/packages/bethelchika/laradmin/docs/menu.md

 $nav=new Navigation('navigation.nav');
 $nav->init();
 ```
-where 'navigation.nav' (default) is the navigation file where you want navigations to be stores.
+where 'navigation.nav' (default) is the navigation file where you want navigation items to be stored.

 ## Creating a menu item
 ### Using navigation object
-The easist way to create a menu is to use the `Navigation` class' `create` method.
+The easiest way to create a menu is to use the `Navigation` class' `create` method.
 ```php
 Navigation::create('Contact','contact','primary'); //
 ```